helium/HIP/0000-miner-update.md

 verification by a consumer Hotspot?

-How do we facilitate the deployment of miner instances in the cloud that receive LoRa packets from third party edge radio gateways?
+How do we facilitate the deployment of miner instances in the cloud that receive LoRa packets from third party radio gateways?

 # Deployment Impact
 [deployment-impact]: #deployment-impact